stncil/patchcoreMPDD/Detailed_README.md

 ## FastFlow Method

 FastFlow is a normalizing flow-based generative model that learns the distribution of normal data to detect anomalies through likelihood estimation.
 The method uses coupling layers and invertible transformations to model the normal data distribution, enabling real-time inference with probabilistic anomaly scores.
-It excels at image-level classification tasks and provides faster training compared to memory-based approaches.
+It excels at image-level classification tasks.

 ### FastFlow Implementation

 The FastFlow implementation uses ResNet18 as the feature extractor backbone with configurable flow steps and hidden ratios.
 Class-specific hyperparameters are employed for different MPDD categories, with optimized learning rates, training epochs, and architectural parameters tailored to each defect type.
-The model supports both standard and improved variants with enhanced localization capabilities through post-processing techniques.
+The model supports both standard and improved variants(by changing the feature extractor, not experiemented here though) with enhanced localization capabilities.

 ## Usage